-The mitigation sequence/hierarchy is shown in Figure 9-3 below.
+The mitigation sequence/hierarchy is shown in Figure 9-4 below.

-Avoidance / I Prevention Refers to considering options in project location, nature, scale, layout, technology and phasing to avoid environmental and social impacts.
+Avoidance / Pr evention Refers to considering options in project location, nature, scale, layout, technology and phasing to avoid environmental and social impacts.
 Although this is the best option, it will not always be feasible, and then the next steps become critical.
-Mitigation / I Reduction Refers to considering alternatives in the project location, scale, layout, technology and phasing that would minimise environmental and social impacts.
+Mitigation / Re Refers to considering alternatives in the project location, scale, layout, technology and phasing that would minimise environmental and social impacts.
 Every effort should be made to minimise impacts where there are environmental and social constraints.
-Rehabilitatio Restoration n/ are eve Add ers to the restoration or rehabilitation of areas where impacts were unavoidable and measure taken to return impacted areas to an agreed land use after the activity / project.
-Restoration, or en rehabilitation, might not be achievable, or the risk of achieving it might be very high. ditionally it might fall short of replicating the diversity and complexity of the natural system. sidual negative impacts will invariably still need to be compensated or offset.
-Compensatio Offset n/ negative rehabilit Refers to measures over and above restoration to remedy the residual (remaining and unavoidable) negative environmental and social impacts.
+Rehabilitation Restoration Refers to the restoration or rehabilitation of areas where impacts were unavoidable and measure are taken to return impacted areas to an agreed land use after the activity / project.
+Restoration, or even rehabilitation, might not be achievable, or the risk of achieving it might be very high.
+Additionally it might fall short of replicating the diversity and complexity of the natural system.
+Residual negative impacts will invariably still need to be compensated or offset.
+Compensation Offset Refers to measures over and above restoration to remedy the residual (remaining and unavoidable) negative environmental and social impacts.
 When every effort has been made to avoid, minimise, and rehabilitate remaining impacts to a degree of no net loss, compensation / offsets provide a mechanism to remedy significant negative impacts.
-No-Go offset, because flaw' in the proposed project, or specifically a proposed project in and area that cannot be the development will impact on strategically important ecosystem services, or jeopardise the biodiversity targets.
+No-Go off ers to 'fatal flaw' in the proposed project, or specifically a proposed project in and area that cannot be set, because the development will impact on strategically important ecosystem services, or jeopardise the lity to meet biodiversity targets.
 This is a fatal flaw and should result in the project being rejected.

-Figure 9-3 - Mitigation Sequence/Hierarchy
+Figure 9-4 - Mitigation Sequence/Hierarchy